sscok/ancient-methylation/README.md

 ### Matrix generation

-The second type of MS dataset (in addition to the replicated MS dataset) is an annotated matrix with CpG positions and individuals.
-This is used for different analyses.
+The second type of MS dataset (in addition to the replicated MS dataset) is an annotated matrix with MS values per CpG positions in the rows and individuals in the columns.

-The CpG site reference dataset (it must be sorted by position) is merged with the processed epiPALEOMIX output of every individual and is annotated.
+The CpG site reference dataset (must be sorted by position) is merged with the processed epiPALEOMIX output of every individual and is annotated.
 Missing MS values are represented by NA.
 The matrix is generated using the script:

 ```
 Rscript --vanilla join_matrix.R /path/to/sorted/reference/cpgsite.bed
 ```

 ### Plotting figures